MianSaadTahir/Phishing-Detector/README.md

 ## Features

-- **URL and File Scanning**: Scan links, QR codes and uploaded files for malware and phishing threats.
+- **URL and File Scanning**: Scan links, QR codes, and uploaded files for malware and phishing threats.
-- **Pawned Detection**: Uses HaveIBeenPwned API to detect breached emails and passwords.
+- **Pawned Detection**: Check if emails or passwords have been exposed in data breaches using the HaveIBeenPwned API.
 - **User Authentication**: Secure sign-up/login system with hashed passwords.
 - **Database Architecture**: SQLite used for storing users, phishing URLs, IPs, and breach data.